 3. Income and employment history

 If income is an issue, applying for a used car loan likely gives you a higher chance of success.
 If you’re self-employed and can’t provide all the relevant income documents, consider applying with a cosigner.
-These may also be an effective option for borrowers who don’t want to provide full income and employment details for an application.
+Or, freelancers might try to get a steady part-time gig on the books to show you have at least a reliable base income.

 4. Other loans